 To Create a Subnavigation

-To add something to a Subnavigation (Secondary Nav), indent the item underneath what should be its primary item.
+To add something as a Subnavigation (Secondary Nav), indent the item underneath what should be its primary item by clicking on the arrows (Right for main nav and left for subnav).
 For example:

 To Edit Items